serokell/haskell-algorand-sdk/README.md

 please open report in issue on GitHub.
 You are also very welcome to submit pull request, if you feel like doing so.

+### Development

+This SDK currently only supports a limited set of transaction types.
+Adding new transaction types should be easy as defining all the datatypes according to the specification and implementing serialisation.
+Serialisation is just a bunch of boilerplate code that follows the same pattern for all data types (it is absolutely possible to generate it using Generics and, hopefully, this will happen in the future).
+See `Data.Algorand.Transaction`.

+The definition of the node API is in `Network.Algorand.Node.Api` and adding missing endpoints should be pretty straightforward.

 ## License